-- 1.1 The Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (the "DMPWO") provides for procedures connected with planning applications, consultations in relation to planning applications, the determination of planning applications, appeals, local development orders, certificates of lawful use or development, the maintenance of registers of planning applications and related matters. - 1.2 The Developments of National Significance (Procedure) (Wales) Order 2016 ("the DNSPWO") makes provision for the manner in which applications for planning permission in respect of Developments of National Significance ("DNS") are to be dealt with by the Welsh Ministers - 1.3 The Planning Applications (Temporary Modifications and Disapplication) (Wales) (Coronavirus) Order 2020 modifies or disapplies certain requirements in the DMPWO and DNSPWO in relation to the period beginning with the coming into force date of the Order and ending on 18 September.
-In particular the Order does the following.
+- 1.1 The Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (the "DMPWO") provides for procedures connected with planning applications, consultations in relation to planning applications, the determination of planning applications, appeals, local development orders, certificates of lawful use or development, the maintenance of registers of planning applications and related matters. - 1.2 The Developments of National Significance (Procedure) (Wales) Order 2016 ("the DNSPWO") makes provision for the manner in which applications for planning permission in respect of Developments of National Significance ("DNS") are to be dealt with by the Welsh Ministers. - 1.3 The Planning Applications (Temporary Modifications and Disapplication) (Wales) (Coronavirus) Order 2020 ("the first 2020 Order") came into force on 19 May 2020 and modifies or disapplies certain requirements in the DMPWO and DNSPWO in relation to the period beginning with the coming into force date of the Order and ending on 18 September.
+In particular the Order does the following: